Funding Your Education

 - Pray for the Lord to give you wisdom and lead you in how best to pay for your theological education.
 Consider posting a prayer through the Carroll Prayer Network (CPN).

-The Ph.D. program at B. H. Carroll Theological Institute has continually exceeded my expectations.
+The Ph.D. program at B. H. Carroll Theological Seminary has continually exceeded my expectations.
 Its combination of affordability, flexibility (both regarding remote learning and the subjects students can study), and quality is unique and unmatched.

 Where finances and time constraints were obstacles, BH Carroll’s affordability and accessibility have cleared the way for me to pursue my Ph.D. in counseling.